Blood type eating – briefly

 - either eggs, fish, chicken, turkey, or beef (for types O and B) or grains, beans, and legumes (for types A and AB),

 - herbs and spices.

 Even within the same blood type, we are each individual.
 One possible approach is to look at the list of foods to be avoided for your blood type.
-If you eat any of the foods to be avoided for your blood type, you might avoid them for one to three weeks and substitute.
+If you eat any of the foods to be avoided for your blood type, you might cut them one-by-one for one to three weeks and substitute.
 See how you feel after a week.
 If you have more energy or feel better, continue.